 - Installing Radiant Barriers: Unlike other forms of insulation, radiant barrier is installed in the attic ceiling beneath the roofing rather than in the walls or floors.
 When adding radiant barrier insulation to your home, place the sheet foil-side down between the roof rafters to avoid the accumulation of dust and then staple it in place.
 You should also leave a space of two inches between the foil and the insulation at the eaves.

-Learn How Radiant Barriers from Del-Air can Help You Save
+Learn How Radiant Barriers from Del-Air Heating and Air Conditioning can Help You Save

 Installing radiant barrier insulation in the home can help protect your family’s comfort while reducing monthly energy spend.
-Fortunately, the team at Del-Air is there to help.
+Fortunately, the team at Del-Air Heating and Air Conditioning is there to help.
 Our Tampa air conditioning techs have the skill and experience to assess your home’s insulation and determine the best method of stopping waste.
-For more information on how to save on your cooling costs, please browse the Del-Air blog or call (855) 972-9943 to speak to a member of our team.
+For more information on how to save on your cooling costs, please browse the Del-Air Heating and Air Conditioning blog or call (855) 972-9943 to speak to a member of our team.
 We look forward to helping preserve your family’s comfort year round.